£0.00

 Crossing the Channel to the United Kingdom, we find a similar story with a different vernacular.

-“It’s perceived as a bit ‘chavvy’ here in the UK.
-Where I live, anyway,” shared one British client.
+“Lacost is still perceived as a bit ‘chavvy’ here in the UK, where I live, anyway,” shared one of our British clients.

 This association with ‘chavs’—a somewhat derogatory term for a youth subculture stereotypically associated with anti-social behaviour—has been a persistent issue for Lacoste in the UK.

-However, this perception isn’t universal across the country.
-In more affluent areas and among older demographics, Lacoste retains its association with tennis and a preppy, upper-middle-class lifestyle.
+However, this perception isn’t universal across the country and in affluent areas among older demographics, Lacoste retains its association with tennis and a preppy, upper-middle-class lifestyle.

 US